lnrri3665421/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 It's better to first write clear and understandable code that works correctly, and then optimize only if necessary.
 Focusing too much on optimization from the beginning can lead to overly complex code that is difficult to maintain and debug.

+# 2023-12-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use a task management tool, such as Trello or Asana, to help keep track of your tasks and their priorities.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to have a clear understanding of the goals, timeline, resources,and expectations.
+Creating a detailed plan will ensure smooth communication and coordination among team members, leading to a more effective and efficient workflow.
+3. Stay organized: A clean and organized codebase is a joy to work with and can save you time and headaches down the road.
+Implement good coding practices, like using version control (such as Git), organizing your code into well-structured folders and files, following a consistent naming convention, commenting your codes, etc. These practices will make your life easier when you need to revisit or maintain your work.